 The festival is known for its free markets (vrijmarkt), where the Dutch set up shop and sell their used items.
 The holiday is a great source of pride for the Dutch, and it turns into an ‘orange madness’ as everyone dresses in the national color.
 It’s a day full of buying and selling, expressing pride, live music, drinking, all in an unforgettable atmosphere.

 Fortress Festival happens over two jam-packed days in the Cultural District of Fort Worth, Texas.
-Harper’s Bazaar named it one of the can’t miss music festivals in April for 2019, and we can see why: this year’s line-up is killer Chvrches, Leon Bridges, Tinasheand about 20 other artists take to the stage over Saturday and Sunday.
+Harper’s Bazaar named it one of the can’t miss music festivals in April, and we can see why: this year’s line-up is killer Chvrches, Leon Bridges, Tinasheand about 20 other artists take to the stage over Saturday and Sunday.

 It’s obviously not comparable in size to the likes of Bonnaroo, Coachella, or Pitchfork, but Fortress Festival is making a big splash for only entering its third year.